Cultured Guru Logo

 Cucumber Kimchi Pickles

 Cucumber kimchi (Oi Kimchi, 오이 김치) is a popular summer kimchi in Korea.
-Many families have their versions of cucumber kimchi, each delicious in unique ways.
+Many families have their own versions of cucumber kimchi, each delicious in its own way.

 Cucumber kimchi is a fun ferment to make, and if you’d like to make authentic Korean cucumber kimchi, I suggest this recipe from My Korean Kitchen.
 You can also check out her blog to learn more about cucumber kimchi.

-I suggest using two types of cucumbers to ferment your pickles.
-The first is English cucumbers, the long cucumbers commonly sold tightly wrapped in plastic.
-The second is pickling the shorter, bumpy, lighter green cucumbers.
+I suggest using one of three types of cucumbers when making these kimchi pickles.
+First, English cucumbers, the long cucumbers normally sold tightly wrapped in plastic, work well.
+The second is pickling cukes; these are the shorter, bumpy, lighter green cucumbers.
+Third is the Persian cucumber (my favorite), also known as teeny tiny or cocktail cucumbers.

 Do not use slicing cucumbers for fermentation.
-These are very smooth, dark green cucumbers and are usually fat and long.
+These are very smooth, dark green cucumbers.
+They’re usually fat and long.
 Most slicing cucumbers will turn into a soggy mess through the fermentation process.
 Slicing cucumbers are also normally wax-coated, which disrupts the fermentation process.

 Here’s my checklist for choosing good cucumbers: